Canon 77D vs Olympus E-M10 II

 It is notable that the 77D has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the 77D and the E-M10 II have been discontinued, but can regularly be found used on ebay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 77D or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.